stennity8/top_box_office/notes.md

 Top Box Office CLI

+*TBD if Director and Director Info to be included as well

 CLI Flow Pattern
 1. Prompt the user with a welcome.
 2. Scrape the Top Box Office Movies from IMDB in Scraper Class